theimpossibleastronaut/awesome-mentalhealth/README.md

 * [Greater Good Magazine](https://greatergood.berkeley.edu/) - Science-based insights for a meaningful life.

 ### Websites
+* [Students Against Depression](http://studentsagainstdepression.org/) - Blogs, tips and information for and by students.
 * [The Mighty](https://themighty.com) - Stories, articles and news about different mental health topics.